ClinicalGenomicsGBG/Taxprofiler-Metagenomics/README.md

 * The type is either RNA or DNA.
 * The group where P stands for Patient and C stands for Control.

-The comparisons are made pairwise, All RNA P will be tested against all RNA C.
+The comparisons are made pairwise, All RNA P will be tested against all RNA C, one by one.
+No replicates with mean calculations.

 4. Submit with qsub